okviz/okviz.github.io/_docs/calendar-pro/licensing.md

 After you have purchased one or more licenses, you need to assign them to your users or Active Directory groups.

-> Any purchases gets permissions to assign purchased licenses.
+> Anyone purchasing gets permissions to assign purchased licenses.
 If you are not the purchaser, you must be a Global, License, or User admin to assign licenses.
 To use group-based licensing, see [Assign licenses to users by group membership in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-groups-assign)
 If you purchased the license for yourself or other users, you can still assign it with the following procedure.

 Follow these steps to proceed: